eveenendaal/github-actions/README.md

 - Outputs the new version for use in subsequent workflow steps

 ### 🛠️ [Install Tools](actions/install-my-tools)
-Installs task (via pip) and OpenTofu (via official script).
+Installs task (via pip) and OpenTofu (via snap).
 You can specify which tools to install using the `include` input.

 **Usage:**
 ```yaml